pipe-cd/pipecd/docs/content/en/docs/user-guide/plan-preview.md

   Enables the ability to preview the deployment plan against a given commit before merging.
 ---

-> NOTE: This feature is currently under Alpha status.

 In order to help developers review the pull request with a better experience and more confidence to approve it to trigger the actual deployments, PipeCD provides a way to preview the deployment plan of all updated applications by that pull request.